 Mequon and Thiensville

-The communities of Mequon and Thiensville are the urban communities of Ozaukee County, accounting for more than one-third of the county’s population.
+Mequon and Thiensville are the urban communities of Ozaukee County, accounting for more than one-third of the county’s population.
 The Milwaukee River meanders lazily through the two communities, which are located at the southern edge of the county.
 Mequon's beautiful scenery and rural location have made it one of the most affluent and rapidly growing suburbs in the area.
 It boasts majestic lakeshore bluffs, stately homes, numerous golf courses and easy access to the interstate.
 Many of Wisconsin's professional athletes have homes in this area, as does Concordia University, a four-year liveral arts school.
 Thiensville is a smaller community that dates back to the turn of the century.
 It was slowly surrounded by Mequon as that city began to blossom in the 1950s.

 Grafton and Cedarburg